 Students may also take an ENTM 25X 2-credit seminar in their first year.
 However, it is not recommended to take this in the first quarter.
+See Section E for more information on 2-credit seminar requirements.

 E. Financial Support for Graduate Students